Roostify - Design Object-Oriented Home Lending Experience

 Process: I did a 50/50 split of design and development, from research to delivery.
 Starting with research from Neustar stakeholder interviews, I assembled a list of research into their current UX, and design goals.
 Taking inventory of their current support portal, I re-mapped the information architecture with card sorting and mental models, creating a flatter, more efficient entry page.

-Next, due to time constraints put together a guerilla styleguide based on Neustar's recent redesign, combined with Salesforce's own support portal and lightning design system.
+Next, due to time constraints put together a guerrilla style guide based on Neustar's recent redesign, combined with Salesforce's own support portal and lightning design system.

 Then I did some quick sketches to check the grid pattern of the new desired card layout system, and jumped into the browser to design and develop directly.
 After a quick check in of the layout and design direction combining a rapid HTML prototype with a design inspiration board, I then proceeded with the full design, UI asset creation, and development of the portal.

 Solution: Delivering a new mobile-first, responsive design, enterprise support dashboard prototype that aligned styles with Neustar's new look, and stakeholder requested inspiration from Salesforce's support portal.

 Team: 2 remote sales leads, 1 remote sales associate, 1 UX designer, core on-site development team as needed

 Timeline: 1 day for user research, 2 days of style and branding, 3 days of design asset creation and front-end development, 1 day of presentation

 A quick, guerrilla style guide and design board was put together from scanning Neustar's new marketing site, combined with Salesforce's own support page.
 I picked colors out of Neustar's brand, created custom icons and SVGs, and integrated them into the final portal redesign.

 Working in an agile way, I got in the browser as soon as possible to mockup and prototype a proof of concept to check if we were on the right track.